Cryptanalysis of the Lorenz cipher: Diagnosis

 The first step in breaking a new cipher is to diagnose the logic of the processes of encryption and decryption.
 In the case of a machine cipher such as Tunny, this entailed establishing the logical structure and hence functioning of the machine.
 This was achieved without the benefit of seeing a machine—which only happened in 1945, shortly before the allied victory in Europe.
 The enciphering system was very good at ensuring that the ciphertext Z contained no statistical, periodic or linguistic characteristics to distinguish it from random.
 However this did not apply to K, χ, ψ and D, which was the weakness that meant that Tunny keys could be solved.

-During the experimental period of Tunny transmissions when the twelve-letter indicator system was in use, John Tiltman, Bletchley Park's veteran and remarkably gifted cryptanalyst, studied the Tunny ciphertexts and identified that they used a Vernam cipher.
+During the experimental period of Tunny transmissions, when the twelve-letter indicator system was in use, John Tiltman, an experienced cryptanalyst at Bletchley Park, studied the Tunny ciphertexts and identified that they used a Vernam cipher.

 When two transmissions (a and b) use the same key, i.e. they are in depth, combining them eliminates the effect of the key.
 Let us call the two ciphertexts Za and Zb, the key K and the two plaintexts Pa and Pb.
 We then have: